 Other causes of softener not being taken away

 However, this condition is more likely to cause the softener to be taken out too soon due to diverted water from rinsing straying into the softener compartment, but it’s worth checking.
 Take out the soap drawer and inspect the roof of the dispenser.
 If it’s full of black gunge maybe it’s deflecting water away from the small fabric compartment – Black jelly-like substance in soap dispenser and on soap drawer

 Other than that, the softener valve might be faulty (open circuit) or not getting an electrical supply or neutral return.

-More fabric softener problems
+More fabric softener articles and problems